IBM-Cloud/techxchange-labs/docs/pfeng-1818/01-prerequisites-and-setup.md

 ### For Instructor-Led Workshops

-Your instructor will provide credentials to access the lab environment.
 You will use a web-based IDE for development and a dedicated IBM Cloud account to deploy your infrastructure.
+Access your credentials at: **[https://ibm.biz/txc25_1818_creds](https://ibm.biz/txc25_1818_creds)**.
+Your instructor will provide the access passcode.

 **Step 1: Access the Web-based IDE**